AmazeeLabs/gatsby-starter-amazee/README.md

 - PostCSS with `postcss-preset-env`
 - CSS Modules
 - TailwindCSS + PurgeCSS
-- Unit tests with jest
+- Unit tests with mocha
 - Integration tests with Cypress
 - Mocking of GraphQL API's with Apollo
 - Multilingual interfaces with i18next